kevin-crook-ucb/ucb_mids_w205_repo/projects/project_1/01_project_1_instructions.md

 If you decide to use Google Maps, you should write code to open and read the key from a file gmap_api_key.txt in the local directory (the same as the example code in the lab).  **Please do NOT check in gmap_api_key.txt into GitHub!**  That is not a good idea, hopefully for obvious reasons.
 When the grader runs your Jupyter Notebook, the grading scripts will clone the repo and copy in a gmap_api_key.txt file with a valid key in it.

+When you view your Jupiter Notebook in GitHub, it won't be able to login to Google Maps and the output cell will show as a small placeholder icon.
+While it's NOT required, you may want to save an image of your Google Maps data visualizations and display them in a mark down cell, in addition to the code cell and output cell.
+You can come to office hours if you need help to do this.

 **Coding Guidelines**

 You may freely use any code from the labs.